HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - History of JS – at the national centre for super computing applications at the university of Illinois, there were couple of kids who were developing a client program for internet for number of protocols like WAIS, Archie, Gopher, FTB, Finger and WWW, they called this program MOSAIC.
 Finally, out of these protocols the WWW won, this format can also display image tag.
 A bunch of the people from that project were lured to California where they become part of a company called Netscape.
 Netscape made the first commercial web browser called Netscape navigator and it was a huge hit.
 For the new release of this navigator they also wanted to make it easy for end-user programming, they remembered something that had been on Macintosh called HyperCard, that was a simple application program based on a simple metaphor of stacks of cards and it was an event driven script thing and remarkably easy to use and they wanted something like that in the web browser.
 So, they gave this job to Brendan Eich, his idea was he would write a scheme interpreter to do this like he was told to do in a language like java or visual basic which people like and popular at that time, this if for the kids.
 He was given 10 days to create a prototype of this new interactive browser and in those 10 days he designed and implemented a new programming language which is an amazing achievement.
 So, from java he took syntax another language was scheme which is a dialect of LISP, scheme has lambdas i.e. functions, there is a dialect of small talk called Self it was having better performance and expressive, from Self he didn’t took the feature of classes, by removing classes they could make it much faster and much better to program.
 Netscape called this initial language as LiveScript.
 While this is going on another language that was being developed by a guy at Sun named Jim Gosling, they wrote a web browser in this language the browser called hot java, the language name was Java and become wildly successful.
 These both companies were working against Microsoft, so they form an alliance the first thing they agreed upon that Netscape adds java to the web browser in-exchange for that Sun will drop their hot java browser.
 Another thing is that they have to kill LiveScript as they were saying to the world that Java is the last programming language world ever need, but Netscape denied that because Java was not for beginners and they also wanted to launch the new browser right away and so the way they put Java in was they had Java talk to LiveScript through an interface called Live Connect.
 So, LiveScript could talk to the browser and java could talk to LiveScript through Live Connect.
 And if they took LiveScript out, Java wouldn’t work, so to save the alliance they change the name of language from LiveScript to javascript, and to showcase not a new language but as a subset to javas, interpreted java and they lied about the relationships of these two languages.

 - Meanwhile after seeing this Microsoft had completely missed the web and the internet, they thought the future of telecommunications was going to be fax and cable TV.
 So they bought out a browser company, it was another spinoff out of Illinois called spyglass, took their thing and relabelled it as IE and decided that they also need one more thing related to JS.
 So, they reverse engineering the first JS engine.
-MS also noticed all the blunders, bugs, errors, design defects, MS carefully documents all of them and replicates them, they called it Jscript.
+MS also noticed all the blunders, bugs, errors, design defects, MS carefully documents all of them and replicates them, they called it JScript.
 Then Netscape went to w3c to make the standard of their language, but w3c denied then they went to ISO, and then European computer manufactures association (ECMA), MS also joined this committee and dominates the committee.
 Also, MS told that all the bugs will remain in the standard, those standards where published by name ECMAScript.

 - Other OO programming language has inheritance is classical where objects are instance of classes and classes inherit from other classes, but in JS it is based on prototypes where objects inherit from objects and that’s it.
 There are no classes, this idea it got from Self language.